 - One-Legged Leg Press

-For certain individuals with specific body structures that are not ideally suited for squatting (such as those with very long femurs), exercises like the leg press are not only suitable alternatives but can actually be superior to squats for overloading the quadriceps.
+For certain individuals with specific body structures that are not ideally suited for squatting (such as those with very long femurs), exercises like the leg press are not only suitable alternatives but can actually be superior for overloading the quadriceps.

 If it’s specifically barbell back squats that you can’t perform, there are a ton of other effective squatting variations you can choose from as well, such as…